ClosedSourcerer/eclipse-tractusx.github.io/docs-kits/kits/demand-and-capacity-management-kit/development-view/test-customer.md

 </details>

-### WIP Consume WeekBasedCapacityGroup for nesting journey
+### Consume WeekBasedCapacityGroup for nesting journey

 <details>
 <summary>The customer receives the previously created WeekBasedCapacityGroup from the supplier.</summary>